HP Instant Ink’s Subscription Starter Kit:

 Research Goal

-Our research goal was simple: What is the usability of the SSK?
+Our research goal was simple: What were users’ experience when trying to print with their SSK?

 Recruitment & Research Ops: